WeiChiaChang/ucantseeme.js/README.md

-## 👊 ucantseeme
+## ucantseeme

+> 👊 YOU CAN'T SEE ME
+> The greatest npm package of letting John Cena show in you screen.

-This is pretty serious stuff, here's a demo！ And you can also play the live example on CodePen.
+This is pretty serious stuff, here's a demo!

 ## 🚨 Caveat
 At this stage, you have to use <b>Google Chrome</b> (version >  60 at least) for browsing since Web Speech API is an [experimental technology](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) and other browsers still under implementation so far.
 You can check [caniuse](https://caniuse.com/#feat=speech-recognition) for more details.